 Lisamaria Martinez, a consultant with the APH ConnectCenter Transition Hub, suggests you research three programs you’d like to potentially participate in this summer to better prepare for college or adult life.
 You can utilize the Transition Hub to search for local programs and determine which is the best fit; alternatively, you can search for specific services in lieu of an official program.

 Want a few examples?
-Middle and high school students, you can find a braille challenge, year-long transition services, and/or a summer program where you can meet peers who are blind or visually impaired, learn independent living skills, and explore a variety of careers.
+Middle and high school students, you can find a braille challenge, year-long transition services, and/or a summer program where you can meet peers who are blind or low vision, learn independent living skills, and explore a variety of careers.
 College students, you can locate transition services such as Youth Employment Services (YES) or Summer Work Experience Programs (SWEP), mentoring, and a summer transition program near your college campus that you can attend prior to the start of college in order to bolster orientation and mobility (O&M), cooking, and study skills.
 Young adults, you can search for programs, experiences, or workshops which best meet your individual needs.

 Yes, the aforementioned opportunities are all transition services.